Search our Database!(Wild edibles, Herbs, Mushrooms):

 The gel inside Aloe is generally considered safe to consume, however the plant must be thoroughly washed and carefully prepared.
 To prepare Aloe you must by removing the serrated edges and toxic latex layer surrounding the gel.

 Other prominent uses include dietary supplements, drinks and ointments for promoting general health and well-being.
-Many alternative health companies claim that Aloe can help to reduce inflammation, improve immune system health and reduce acne, among many other benefits.
+Many alternative health companies claim that Aloe can help to reduce inflammation, improve immune system health and reduce acne.
 Although many scientists note there is not yet enough evidence to support these claims.

-One interesting and recent discovery by scientists is that Aloe gel may prove useful in the preservation of certain types of food, which highlight its potential anti-microbial effect.
+One interesting and recent discovery by scientists is that Aloe gel may prove useful in the preservation of certain types of food.
+This highlights its potential anti-microbial effect.

 Did you know…